error: Unknown binary 'rust-analyzer'

 Why I switched to Zellij

 I had tried switching to tmux for local shell sessions in past, but never truly understood why I might need it.
 I extensively used tmux for remote sessions.
 But why might I need it locally ?
 Then slowly I stopped using tmux and switched to wezterm which provided multiple tabs.
-Fast forward several years later.
+Fast-forward several years later.
 Recently I came across Zellij.
 I decided to give it a go.
 When I had tried tmux it took some time to get used to the keybinding.

 Continue Reading »